 What veggies can dogs eat? 🥕

 Veggies are not only filled with vitamins and minerals, but the non-starchy ones are also low in calories and fat, providing fiber that fosters healthy digestion.
-Even if a selected veggie is safe for your dog, please give him limited quantities.
+Even if a selected veggie is safe for your dog, please give them limited quantities.